Moustapha-HD/Azure-end-to-end-data-pipeline/README.md

 Azure Databricks provides the latest versions of Apache Spark and allows you to seamlessly integrate with open source libraries.
 Spin up clusters and build quickly in a fully managed Apache Spark environment with the global scale and availability of Azure.

 In this part, we will use the three Notebooks available in the repo.
-The treatments carried out in each Notebook:
+Here is treatment in each Notebook:
 1) Storage_mount: To mount the three containers available in the storage account: “bronze”, “silver” and “gold”
 2) Bronze_silver: To transfer data from the bronze layer to the silver layer and perform a simple transformation of the date format from “datetime” to “date”
 3) Silver_gold: To make transformations on the nomenclature of the column names of each table